1.1 - ABOUT VARIANTSEQ

 1.3.1.
 INSTALLING VARIANTSEQ IN YOUR PC

-VariantSeq is a Java application that can be easily installed on PCs with at least 2GB of RAM and that have installed the Java Runtime Environment (Java JRE) version 6 or above.
+VariantSeq is a Java application that can be easily installed on PCs with at least 2GB of RAM and that have installed the Java Runtime Environment (Java JDK) version 11 or above.

-To check if you already have a JRE installed, open a command line interface and type:
+To check if you already have a JDK installed, open a command line interface and type:

-If you have java version 1.8.0_xx, you should see the following message:
+If you have the java version 11.0_xx, you should see the following message:

 $ java -version

 OpenJDK Runtime Environment (build 184.108.40.206+1-Ubuntu-0ubuntu1.20.04)

 OpenJDK 64-Bit Server VM (build 220.127.116.11+1-Ubuntu-0ubuntu1.20.04, mixed mode, sharing)